Our 5-Step Solution for Your Partner Recruitment Woes

 3. Pitch your business proposition

 Sell success that is stress-free.
 Maybe you want the partner, but why should they want you?
-As we outline in more detail in our business proposition blog, it comes down to 3 things.
+You'll have to think about your partner business proposition.

 Partners want to work with leaders.
 How are you showing your leadership in the marketplace?
 Is it market share?
 Are customers clamoring for your products?
 This is the time to show off!

 A good business relationship is comprised of an alignment of strategic objectives, satisfaction, and joint selling capabilities.
 Strategically, your business needs to align with theirs.
-This doesn’t mean that you both need to sell bread, but maybe you can provide the butter.
 You also need to demonstrate that you will be relatively low-friction.
 Partners don’t want to deal with unresponsive irritable people, so make yourself easy to work with.
 Last, you are entering into a partnership, so make it so.
 Jointly sell as opposed to controlling the account.

 At the end of the day partners want to make money.
 Tell them how you can make that happen and describe the kind of profit they will make.
 If there are high costs to do business with you, promote add-on potential such as additional hardware services that partners can have with your products.